The Training Image Labeler provides an easy way to label objects in images. Using this app, you can:

-Interactively specify rectangular regions of interest (ROIs).
+Interactively specify rectangular regions of interest (ROIs) for multiple categories of objects.

 You can add an unlimited number of images to the Data Browser.
 You can then select, remove, and create ROIs, and save your session.
 When you are done, you can export the ROI information to an XML file.